Theatricality: Plot

 Kurt's father Burt Hummel (Mike O'Malley) invites Finn (Cory Monteith) and his mother Carole Hudson (Romy Rosemont) to move in with them.
-Finn feels awkward sharing a room with Kurt, who formerly had a crush on him, and tries to talk to Finn about advice.
+Finn feels awkward sharing a room with Kurt, who had a small crush on him.
+Kurt wants to show interest and asks Finn about his decorations in the basement.
 Finn continues bullying Kurt about his sexuality, and during an argument insults several items in his bedroom as being "faggy" after losing his temper.
 Burt overhears this and punishes Finn for bullying Kurt by using that term by dismissing him from the house, even if it costs Burt his relationship with Carole.
+Finn tries to apologize to Kurt, but he refuses to accept his apology.
 Kurt is bullied for his Gaga costume by football players Dave Karofsky (Max Adler) and Azimio (James Earl).
 Finn creates his own costume out of a shower curtain, and tells them he will not let them hurt Kurt, backed by the rest of the glee club.
 Meanwhile, at the end of the episode, while Figgins walks out of the office, he has an illusion that Tina is really a vampire, and threatens to kill him if he doesn't let her wear her usual clothing.